 Proven to be an anti-cancer agent, turmeric has been used as medicine in Indonesia, China, and India for centuries.
 Turmeric contains Curcumin, which is a known antioxidant that is antibacterial, anti-fungal, and anti-inflammatory.

-Known also as “haldi”, tumeric is considered a natural antibiotic.
+Known also as “haldi”, turmeric is considered a natural antibiotic.

-For a cough and cold, add tumeric to milk or honey.
+For a cough and cold, add turmeric to milk or honey.

 Juiced with oranges, you get a powerful drink with cellular renewal potential.